openfga/openfga/docs/caching.md

 - **What it caches**: Raw tuple query results from the database.
 - **Benefits**: Reduces database load by caching some of its results in-memory.

+The maximum number of tuples stored for each iterator cache entry can be [configured](https://openfga.dev/docs/getting-started/setup-openfga/configuration).

 #### Example